 The purpose of the book is to present historical images - and history itself - in a way that's accessible to the widest possible audience.

 Presenting these images in color and in the context of the stories behind the moments captured on camera allows people young and old to experience history like never before.
+You can also view another post about photo timeline here.

 The brainchild of Michael D. Carroll, Retrographic came about as he researched stories from the past.
 During his research, he happened upon an online community of image colorizers - some amateur and some professional - who brought new life to even the most famous black and white images.